Walking Versus Running: Which is Better for Your Health?

 Walking Versus Running: A Breakdown in Benefits

-In this blog post, we take a close look at the benefits of walking versus running so we can help you make an informed decision about which activity is best suited for your needs.
+In this blog post, we take a close look at the benefits of walking versus running to help you make an informed decision about which activity is best suited for your needs.

 The Benefits of Walking